Aesthetics by Dr Rachel

 Genetics

 Some people are naturally more prone to acne scarring than others.
 A family history of acne scars can increase your own risk.
-Genetics also influence how your skin produces and remodels collagen during healing, which affects how scars develop.
+Genetics also influence how your skin produces and remodels collagen during healing.

 Types of Acne Scars